kestrl-io/flutter-challenge/README.md

 * Code quality and adherence to best practices (e.g., state management).
 * Approach to handling bonus features (if attempted).

+## How to submit

+1. Fork this repo
+2. Create a new branch
+3. Create a pull request to this repository with your solution

 ## Additional Information:

 * **Platform**: Build the app for either iOS or Android.